South Carolina General Assembly

 Be it enacted by the General Assembly of the State of South Carolina:

-SECTION 4.
-This joint resolution takes effect upon approval by the Governor.
+SECTION 3.
+This act takes effect upon approval of the Governor.